Chronic renal failure is a slowly worsening loss of the ability of the kidneys to remove wastes, concentrate urine, and conserve electrolytes.

 • High blood pressure

-• Increased infections
+• Increased risk of infections

 • Joint disorders